locationtech/geogig/doc/upgrade/source/Upgrade_1.0_to_1.1.rst

 .. warning:: Ensure you have your repository database fully backed up before moving to GeoGig 1.1

+.. note:: This guide centred around a PostgreSQL GeoGig backend.
+If you are using a RocksDB backend, please modify the command so they point to your RocksDB.

 Upgrading 1.0.0 repositories
 -----------------------------